Mother Tongue Language Programme

 Many children today are growing up in a multilingual environment: they may speak one or two languages

-with their parents at home, and English or another language at school.
+with their parents at home, and another language at school.
 Multilingualism and intercultural

 competencies are increasingly important in our globalised world as well as in our private and professional lives.